 Already one of the longest circuits on the calendar, the layout was extended to 3.380km for the 2021 race, making it the longest track on the schedule.
 The circuit is notorious for its undulating features.
-With 21 turns going through downhill areas, the track is one of the bumpiest, posing a different sort of challenge for the drivers and teams to try and manage the car’s energy levels.
-Virgin Racing’s Sam Bird was the first ever Rome E-Prix race winner and the fastest lap title is currently held by Daniel Abt at 1:37.910.
+With 19 turns going through downhill areas, the track is one of the bumpiest, posing a different sort of challenge for the drivers and teams to try and manage the car’s energy levels.
+Virgin Racing’s Sam Bird was the first ever Rome E-Prix race winner in 2018, with Mitch Evans, Jean-Eric Vergne and Stoffel Vandoorne having since joined the event’s winners list.

 Rome is not unfamiliar with street racing and has hosted plenty of other series before Formula E made its debut there.
 The nearby streets of the EUR district was even host to the Rome Grand Prix in the 1920s and 1930s.

-The 2020 Rome E-Prix was cancelled due to the COVID-19 pandemic.
-Rome returned to the Formula E calendar in 2021, but the 2021 Rome E-Prix on April 10 was held behind closed doors.
+The 2020 Rome E-Prix was cancelled due to the COVID-19 pandemic, while the 2021 double-header event was held behind closed doors.
 Fans are expected to return for the 2022 Rome E-Prix.

 Upcoming events at Circuito Cittadino dell’EUR

-Circuito Cittadino dell’EUR is a temporary street circuit that’s only used once a year for Formula E. The 2020 Rome E-Prix (scheduled for April 4) was cancelled due to the coronavirus pandemic.
-The 2021 Rome E-Prix was held as a double header on April 10-11.
+Circuito Cittadino dell’EUR is a temporary street circuit that’s only used once a year for Formula E. The 2021 Rome E-Prix was held as a double header on April 10-11.
 The first race was won by Jean-Éric Vergne and the second by Stoffel Vandoorne.
-The race will return to a one-race format in 2022, with the 2022 Rome E-Prix have not yet been announced.
+The race will return to a one-race format in 2022, with the 2022 Rome E-Prix set to take place on April 9.

 How to get there